-The vascular plants of Shetland are extremely well-known thanks to the work of the Shetland-born botanist Walter Scott (dates) and his colleague Richard Palmer (dates) who produced a checklist of Shetland plants in 1969 and a county flora in 1987, the latter updated in lists produced by Scott in 1999 and 2011.
+The vascular plants of Shetland are extremely well-known thanks to the work of the Shetland-born botanist Walter Scott (1940-2018) and his colleague Richard Palmer (1935-2005) who produced a checklist of Shetland plants in 1969 and a county flora in 1987, the latter updated in lists produced by Scott in 1999 and 2011.

 For the moment, a brief guide to Shetland's orchids is included here, although hopefully more will follow.

 Common Cotton-grass aka Bog Cotton aka Luckaminnie's Oo Angela Grace Irvine

 Written by Mike Pennington Updated 7th Ju;y 2020